Shio Kombu: How to Use Salted Kelp (5 Easy Recipes)

-It is made by simmering down kombu or kelp with Shoyu or soy sauce.
-Once the seaweed is cooked and dried, the sauce used changes into crystalline salt on the surface.
+We make it by simmering down kombu/kelp with Shoyu or soy sauce, and after drying, the used sauce turns into crystalline salt on the surface.

-Known as healthy food, Shio Kombu is packed with umami and rich in calcium and dietary fiber.
-But it is pretty salty, so we Japanese like to eat these seaweed shreds with plain white rice in particular.
+The processed kelp packs plenty of umami, known as a healthy food rich in calcium and dietary fiber.
+But it is pretty salty, so we typically consume the shreds with plain white rice.

 Specifically, we often use Shio Kombu as Furikake, the main ingredient in dishes like Ochazuke, a pickle seasoning, for Onigiri or cooked rice.
-And below are the 5 easy recipes using these kelp shreds.
+And below are the five easy recipes using the kelp shreds.

-So if you want to use Shio Kombu as Furikake, what you do is just sprinkle it over rice and eat them together.
+The main aim of Furikake is to make a warm bowl of white rice flavorful and tasty, so if you want to enjoy Shio Kombu as Furikake, sprinkle it over rice and eat them together.

 In this case, Shio Kombu is the main topping.
-To make Shio Kombu Chazuke, first, sprinkle the salted kelp over a bowl of white rice and then pour in hot green tea until it covers the surface.
-That’s it.
+To make Shio Kombu Chazuke, sprinkle the salted kelp on a bowl of white rice and then pour in hot green tea until it covers the surface.

-By boiling in water 300g rinsed rice, 28g Shio Kombu, and 80g canned tuna with the oil drained, you can easily make a delicious rice bowl dish with Japanese taste.
+By boiling in water 300 g rinsed rice, 28 g Shio Kombu, and 80 g canned tuna (with the oil drained), you can easily make delicious tuna rice with a Japanese taste.

-As I wrote in this article before, Shio Kombu is often used as a pickling seasoning for fresh vegetables.
-Thus last, let me introduce an easy pickles recipe using salted kelp.
+As I wrote in this article, we often use salted kelp as a pickling seasoning for fresh vegetables.
+And last, let me introduce an easy pickles recipe using Shio Kombu.

 |Shio Kombu||10 grams|

-- Put the salted kelp and cucumber together in a lidded container
+- Put the salted kelp and cucumbers together in a lidded container.

-- Shake the container about 50 times, holding the lid using both hands
+- Shake the container about 50 times, holding the lid with both hands.